hellums/lacey-bacon/README.md

 Category 4: Best Practices
 - The program should utilize a virtual environment and document library dependencies in a requirements.txt file.
+- Create 3 or more unit tests for your application.

 Stretch list: